The actress spoke about the comments that she felt left her shunned by Hollywood and caused anxiety.

 The Grey’s Anatomy star drew criticism when she described 2007’s Knocked Up – her breakout film – as “sexist,” (it was) along with a series of other (true) comments about her working environment.

-She told the Washington Post that her “shunning” from Hollywood left her feeling she would “rather be dead” severely affected her mental health, leading her to take anti-depressants, she said: “I didn’t realise how much anxiety I was living with until I got so bad that I had to really seek help.”
+She told the Washington Post that her “shunning” from Hollywood severely affected her mental health and left her feeling she would “rather be dead”.
+Leading her to take anti-depressants, she said: “I didn’t realise how much anxiety I was living with until I got so bad that I had to really seek help.”

 I may have said a couple of things you didn't like, but then that escalated to 'she's ungrateful,' then that escalated to 'she's difficult' and that escalated to 'she's unprofessional'...
 What is your definition of difficult?
 Somebody with an opinion that you don't like?

 “Now I’m 42, that… sh** [annoys] me,” she said.

 She explained that there was no winning when she tried to get passed the backlash.

 “At the time, I was just quickly told to shut up.
 The more I said I was sorry, the more they wanted it.
 The more terrified and scared I was of doing something wrong, the more I came across like I had really done something horribly wrong.”

 Heigel’s words are in response to several instances in her career that made headlines: she abstained from the Emmys in 2008 because she did not feel that she was “given the material this season to warrant an Emmy nomination”; she complained about working 17-hour days on Grey’s Anatomy; she called her 2007 comedy Knocked Up “a little sexist” – all this rippled down and saw Heigl’s work relatively wain.